click here for teachings on the daily Gospel readings

 2. We must be ready for His return, keeping our souls in a state of grace.

-3. We must remain vigilant so that His return in glory does not catch us unprepared.
+3. We must remain vigilant so His return in glory does not catch us unprepared.

 Catechism References (* indicates Scripture quoted or paraphrased in the citation):